 Developing a Plan

 Now that you have the foundation of your mission, display your mission statement in a place where it’s easily visible, whether you’re at work or at home.
-Set if as the lock screen on your phone or the password to your computer, so you will constantly be thinking about it.
+Set it as the lock screen on your phone or the password to your computer, so you will constantly be thinking about it.
 Make sure you know exactly what this goal looks like in your day-to-day life, why it matters, and how achieving it aligns with your purpose.

 Once you’ve landed on a mission statement, you need a strategy to achieve it.
-People who hit their goals often build systems and support to complete them.
+People who hit their goals often build systems and support them to complete them.
 They aren’t just throwing paint at the wall; they are creating a clear path toward success.
 If they follow through on the processes outlined in the system, they know they’ll succeed.

 Executing on the Mission

 Now it’s time to act on this structured strategy around your goals.
 You’ve focused on the big picture first, which is your mission; from there, you can get into the subsets of your mission to tackle them one at a time.
 These subsets are weekly, monthly, or quarterly goals that support your overall mission.

 At this point, it’s usually helpful to have a mentor or accountability partner who can assist you in setting goals since working toward your goals with co-conspirators increases your chance of accomplishing them.

 There are also technical strategies you can use to achieve your goals (which we’ll cover in other parts of our series), but the most important factor in accomplishing a goal is the mission or why you’re pursuing this goal in the first place.